Skip to main content

 Discussing the process of managing daily life, in rural England, with disability, without the ability to drive (and without the money to employ a chauffeur, or take taxis!)

-Minimum 72hrs notice for public speaking engagements.
+Minimum 24hrs notice for speaking engagements.

 To book any of our services, or for more information, just drop us an email: theproductivepessimist@yahoo.com